 Greater St. Louis Jazz Festival

-Assistant Professor of Music, Violin
+Associate Professor of Music, Violin

 Julia Sakharova, violinist of the Arianna String Quartet, is an internationally established concert artist, known for her performances as soloist, orchestra performer, and chamber musician.
 She has been described by critics as projecting “incredible temperament, very fine sensitivity, and remarkable colors” (Strad) and hailed for her “technically thrilling” and “powerful musical personality” (Santa Barbara news press).
 Prior to joining the Arianna String Quartet she served as Assistant Concertmaster with the Alabama Symphony Orchestra, was a member of the Albany Symphony in New York and served on the string faculty at the Newark School of Arts in New Jersey.